Introduction

 The Exalate bridge app is a ServiceNow-certified app that allows connecting your ServiceNow environment with the Exalate app.

 This bridge app is meant to simplify access to the Exalate for ServiceNow service.
-When deployed it will
+When deployed it:

 - x_idnv_exa_bridge.admin